 - Liaising and working together with all other support services and those agencies involved in the safeguarding of children.

 - Notifying Social Care as soon as there is a significant concern.

 Parents/persons with parental responsibility are ultimately responsible for their children’s welfare at all times, and they should be assured that their children are involved with a credible organisation.

 Staff & Volunteers

 As an organisation, which offers support and guidance to children and young people, it is imperative that each member of the TICE staff is aware of their responsibilities under the Child Protection legislation and has a working knowledge of TICE’s procedures.
 Each member of staff will receive updated training in Child Protection.

-A copy of our Child Protection Policy will be made available to any other appropriate body.
+A copy of our Safeguarding Policy will be made available to any other appropriate body.